-It might seem “cheap” or strange to negotiate in a high end store but if one does not try one does not get.
-The key is to ask the sales person casually and not push for a discount, if they say they cannot they cannot, do not insist.
+It might seem “cheap” or strange to negotiate in a high-end store but if one does not try one does not get.
+The key is to ask the salesperson casually and not push for a discount, if they say they cannot do not insist.
 You are saving on quality clothing in the long run remember?

-So Fernanda check your finances, follow the guidelines and next Saturday I hope to you see suited up and happy!
+So Fernanda, check your finances, follow the guidelines, and next Saturday I hope you see suited up and happy!

 Disclosure: This post may contain affiliate links.
 That means I may make a small commission (at no cost to you) if you make a purchase.
 This will help to support Joney Talks!